-- The next day analyze results and discuss dosage with your medical marijuana doctor.
+- The next day analyzes results and discusses dosage with your medical marijuana doctor.

-Types of edibles: juice, baked food, smoothies, sauces, teas, soda, whiskey, tinctures, energy bars, yummy bears, nut mixes, popcorn, the list is endless.
+Types of edibles: juice, baked food, smoothies, sauces, teas, soda, whiskey, tinctures, energy bars, gummy bears, nut mixes, popcorn, the list is endless.

 RECOMMENDED!
 TOPICAL APPLICATION